-Racial Affinity Space at the NTC
+Racial Affinity Space

-What is Racial Affinity Space?
+What is a Racial Affinity Space?

 The intention of these spaces is for attendees (including speakers, exhibitors, sponsors, and general attendees) of color at 20NTC to have places to gather and connect that do not include white attendees.
 Racial affinity spaces allow attendees of color to center and prioritize their specific needs, voices, and experiences in a room, without introducing the potential of harm or trauma from well-intentioned white allies.

 Plans for 20NTC

 How to Provide Feedback

 We always welcome your feedback at any time.
 Please email the Diversity, Equity, and Inclusion team to share your feedback or to set up a call, or use the anonymous online form.

 Thank you to all those who have been talking with us to help shape the plans for 20NTC.
 They include NTEN community members, folks of color and white, who have direct experience participating in and leading racial affinity spaces and as nonprofit professionals.
 We appreciate their generosity and continued leadership.